 MIT prohibits the use, sale, manufacturing, distribution, possession, or facilitation of the use of illegal drugs and other illegal substances, as well as substances that are generally recognized as dangerous and detrimental to the individual and community, even though they may not be illegal (including, but not limited to, whippits, 2-C’s, NBOME, research drugs, Spice, K-2, non-prescribed performance enhancing drugs) (referred to in this policy as “prohibited substances”).

-Additionally, MIT prohibits persons from permitting the use of prohibited substances, as defined in this policy, in one’s campus residence, including in Fraternities, Sororities, and Independent Living Groups (FSILGs).
+Additionally, MIT prohibits persons from permitting the use of prohibited substances, as noted in this policy, in one’s residence.
 MIT also prohibits the unlawful distribution, possession, social sharing, non-prescribed use, or abuse of prescription drugs.
 Altering, tampering, or forging a prescription is also prohibited.

 Although the Commonwealth of Massachusetts has approved legislation to legalize recreational use of marijuana by people at or over the age of 21, MIT must abide by federal law, including the Drug-Free Schools and Communities Act, in order to remain eligible for federal funding to the Institute, including student financial aid.
 Therefore, MIT must continue to maintain and enforce its prohibition on the use of marijuana.
 This means that for all students, regardless of age, MIT prohibits the use, sale, manufacturing, distribution, possession, or facilitation of the use of marijuana on campus, including in all FSILGs, or as part of any MIT- sponsored activities.